MarkusGnigler/nginx4docker/README.md

 ## Extensions

 - Logging
-    I decide after i run a while the bare nginx container to follow docker's best practice and logg all nginx logs to StdOut
+    I decide after i run a while the bare nginx container to follow docker's best practice and log all nginx logs to StdOut

 - Configuration folder
     To configure the base webserver you can create `.conf` files in conf.d folder.